-The councils have made swingeing cuts in expenditure, and the private sector have found it more profitable to erect unwanted best, luxury and sub-tenants whose landlords want to evict them quickly would also be threatened.
+The councils have made swingeing cuts in expenditure, and the private sector have found it more profitable to erect unwanted office blocks or, at best, luxury

-ABOVE: Occupying the Ainslie wire plant, Macclesfield,
+ABOVE: Occupying the Ainslie wire plant, Macclesfield, Cheshire.

-IPD workers, Kirkby, Lancs, welding up the gates of their occupied factory.
+LEFT: IPD workers, Kirkby,

+Lancs, welding up the

+gates of their occupied

+factory.